What do the words on my rates notice mean?

 Net Annual Value (NAV)

 Fixed by Victorian Government legislation to be 5 per cent of the CIV for residential and rural properties.
-For commercial or industrial properties it is the estimated annual market rent.
+For commercial or industrial properties it is the estimated annual market rent and cannot be less than 5% of the CIV.

 Differential rating system